-History: The Age of Revolutions
+History: the Age of Revolutions

-Restoration and the Glorious Revolution 1660-1669 After Cromwell's death, his son took his place, but in 1660, the Parliament decided to restore the monarchy and chose Charles II , Charles I's son.
-The Glorious Revolution (1668-1669) definitely established the supremacy of parliament over the monarchy.
+Restoration and the Glorious Revolution 1660-1689 After Cromwell's death, his son took his place, but in 1660, the Parliament decided to restore the monarchy and chose Charles II , Charles I's son.
+The Glorious Revolution (1688-1689) definitely established the supremacy of parliament over the monarchy.
 Because of the fear of Catholic Restoration, James II was replaced by his protestant daughter Mary and his Dutch husband, William of Orange.
 Bloodshed was limited in England, but there were many losses in Scotland and Wales.
 Georgian Age 1714-1830 The Georgian Age is remembered for its elegance and style.
 In 1714 George of Hanover, the great grandson of James I, became king, George I .
 He only spoke German and ruled thanks to his ministers.
-During his reign the Prime Minister Sir Robert Walpole built Britain's trade and wealth.
-George III , who reigned for 60 years, from 1760 to 1820, is remembered for his madness and for having lived in a period of revolutions - the French Revolution in 1789 and the Industrial Revolution -, and for losing the American Colonies.
+During his reign, the Prime Minister Sir Robert Walpole built Britain's trade and wealth.
+George III reigned for 60 years, from 1760 to 1820.
+He is remembered for his madness and because the French Revolution, the Industrial Revolution and the American war for independence happened during his reign.
 The Industrial Revolution (c.
 1760-1830) was a process that gradually transformed Britain into an industrial country and world market.
 Stephenson created the first steam engine and the railway in 1814.
 The steam engine made it possible to create machinery and change the system of production.
 The industrial Revolution created a new system of production, the factory system, with appalling conditions for the workers.
 Napoleonic Wars 1803-1815 The Napoleonic Wars between England and France began in 1803 because Napoleon had made plans to invade Britain.
 In 1805 the Royal Navy, with Admiral Horatio Nelson , defeated a joint French and Spanish fleet at Trafalgar.
 In 1815 Arthur Wellesley, Duke of Wellington, defeated Napoleon, who was forced to abdicate, at Waterloo.